nuxt/docs/en/guide/configuration.md

 ### modules

-Wit this option you can add Nuxt modules to your project.
+With this option you can add Nuxt modules to your project.

 [Documentation about `modules` integration](/api/configuration-modules)